School Meals Offered FREE to Children 0-18 Years

 - Mount Si High School (8651 Meadowbrook Way SE, Snoqualmie, WA 98065) -- ("To go" meals available Wednesday only.)

-In addition, on Wednesdays only, our district will offer meals at several bus route locations.
-(See the chart below.)
+On Wednesdays only, our district offers meals at several bus route locations.
 Buses will wait at each location during the window of time designated below to give families time to retrieve meals.
 Parents and guardians may pick up meals for their children.
+(See the chart below.)
+The information in red was adjusted most recently.

 Please observe COVID-19 safety precautions when picking up meals -- wearing masks, staying in vehicles for curbside delivery, and waiting at least 6 feet apart when picking up meals on foot or by bike.

 PRE-ORDER Please: Families are asked to complete a daily pre-order form, when possible, to help us plan for quantities at each site.
 This is not required, however, and walk-ups will be served.
 Menus are posted here.
 (Special dietary meals may also be requested, with an approved medical statement on file.)

 Each Friday, the Helping Hands Ministry offers it's Weekend Backpack Program, providing families with food and snack items to help support students' nutritional needs on weekends, and prior to school breaks during the school year.
 Distribution takes place at our six SVSD elementary school locations (see addresses above).
 We appreciate the heart and generosity of our Helping Hands community partner!

 - Free & Reduced Price School Meal Program